Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Resources > For Students > Pathways to Engagement

 For a list of Recommended Organizations for which you can provide service, academic internships, and/or research click here.

-For more information, contact the Center for Experiential Staff members, Associate Director Susan Haarman, firstname.lastname@example.org.
+For more information, contact the Center for Engaged Learning, Teaching, & Scholarship staff members, Associate Director Susan Haarman, firstname.lastname@example.org.

 Is there something missing, you want added to this page?
 Let us know and we'll add it here.